 Irmak joined Watsi on November 7th, 2015.
-Five years ago, Irmak joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Irmak's most recent donation traveled 2,700 miles to support Nancy, an enthusiastic singer from Kenya, to fund a hysterectomy so she can return to work and her passion.
+Six years ago, Irmak joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Irmak's most recent donation traveled 3,100 miles to support Elizabeth, a 4-year-old from Tanzania, to fund mobility-restoring knee surgery.

 Nancy is a middle-aged mother from Kawaida village in Kenya.
 She separated from her husband and has been raising their two children on her own.
 Her daughter is married and her son lives with Nancy but has not started working yet.
 Nancy works jobs when she can find them, such as helping in the neighboring tea farms or washing clothes, to support her family.
 Nancy loves singing at her church, but now her condition forces her to remain indoors and in bed.
 Five years ago, Nancy began experiencing worrying symptoms.
 She has been diagnosed with uterine fibroids and needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus.
 Our medical partner, African Mission Healthcare (AMH), is requesting $755 to fund Nancy's surgery.
 On July 2nd, she will undergo gynecological surgery at our medical partner's care center.
 Once recovered, Nancy will be able to resume her daily activities free from pain.
 Nancy is eager to recover so she can continue her working and pursuing her musical passion: “If this bleeding continues I feel like it will be more challenging for me to continue working for my family.
 My children look unto me and so I really hope for help so that I can be well again, take care of them and be able to sing as I used to do."